Air Sealing Sill Plates

 Description

-The best way to air seal the sill plate is to place a sill sealer (also called a sill gasket) on the concrete before laying down the sill plate.
+The best way to air-seal the sill plate is to place a sill sealer (also called a sill gasket) on the concrete before laying down the sill plate.
 Sill sealer is a pliable foam product that is available in varying widths up to 10 inches wide.
 It comes in rolls and is rolled out over the concrete along the foundation perimeter.
 The flexible sill sealer product conforms to any irregularities in the surface of the concrete.
-A waterproof closed-cell foam product should be selected that will both air seal and provide a capillary break preventing any moisture that migrates up through the concrete from reaching the wood of the sill plate.
+A waterproof closed-cell foam product should be selected that will both air-seal and provide a capillary break preventing any moisture that migrates up through the concrete from reaching the wood of the sill plate.
 The rot-resistant product also prevents insect and rodent intrusion.
 Some builders seal the sill plate to the foundation wall with two large beads of caulk but a sill seal product that covers the whole sill plate area is preferable because of its waterproofing capability and inherent uniformity.

 Sill sealer installation could be done by the framer.
 This task should be included in the contract for the appropriate trade depending on the workflow at the specific job site.

-How to Air Seal the Sill Plate
+How to Air-Seal the Sill Plate

-Install a sill gasket between the sill plate and the foundation wall.
+Right - A termite shield and a sill gasket are installed between the sill plate and the foundation on a raised slab foundation.

-A termite shield and a sill gasket are installed between the sill plate and the foundation on a raised slab foundation.
+Right - A termite shield and a sill gasket are installed between the sill plate and the foundation on a raised slab foundation.

 Figure 3.
 A sill sealer and termite shield are installed between the sill plate and the foundation on a raised slab foundation (Source: Best Practices Series Volume 16: 40% Whole-House Energy Savings in the Mixed-Humid Climate 2011).

-Spray foam provides a critical seal between the subfloor, rim joist, and sill plate.
+Spray foam provides a critical seal between the subfloor, rim joist, and sill plate

 Figure 4.
-Spray foam provides a critical seal that further air seals and insulates the subfloor-rim joist-sill plate juncture (Source: Best Practices Series Volume 16: 40% Whole-House Energy Savings in the Mixed-Humid Climate 2011).
+Spray foam provides a critical seal that further air-seals and insulates the subfloor-rim joist-sill plate juncture (Source: Best Practices Series Volume 16: 40% Whole-House Energy Savings in the Mixed-Humid Climate 2011).

 Success